Algonquin College: History

+In 2025, the college announced plans to close the Perth campus and 41 programs, citing significant projected budget deficits.

 Programs

-Algonquin's focus is on the arts and technology and promotes a strong focus on applied theory and practical experience.
-There are over 19,000 full-time students in more than 180 programs.
-There are 155 Ontario college programs, 18 apprenticeship programs, 40 co-op programs, 6 collaborative degree programs and 6 bachelor's degree programs.
+Algonquin has over 19,000 full-time students in more than 180 programs, focused on arts and technology.
+There are over 155 Ontario college programs, 18 apprenticeship programs, 40 co-op programs, 6 collaborative degree programs and 22 bachelor's degree programs.
 Some of these degrees are through direct collaborative partnerships with Carleton University and University of Ottawa.

 Algonquin offers the following bachelor's degree programs: